vishruti-18/Coffee-Shop-Sales-Analysis-Dashboard/README.md

 ## Dataset

 The dataset used in this project includes daily sales data, product details, store locations, and customer transactions.
-The data was sourced from [].
+The data was sourced from [Coffee Shop Sales.xlsx].

 ## Project Structure